fastcode-inc/time-sheet-app1/README.txt

 Linux / Mac
 ===========
+1. Make sure install.sh is executable (chmod 755 install.sh)
-./install.sh
+2. ./install.sh

-This command will create three different containers with pre-installed dependencies and run the generated application.
-If you added the reporting add-on, the command will create four different containers.
+This command will create four different containers with pre-installed dependencies and run the generated application.

 The front-end UI will run on port 4700 and the back-end API will run on port 5555.

-3. Login to the Application using the instructions provided on the following page: https://dash.readme.com/project/getfastcode/v1.0/docs/generated-app-login
+3. Login to the Application using the instructions provided in the tutorial at https://tutorials.getfastcode.com/docs/extend-the-generated-application